How to Say Hello in Chinese: A Quick Guide to Chinese Greetings

 Since 你 nǐ is the informal form of “you” in Chinese, 你好 nǐ hǎo is considered an informal greeting you can safely use with friends and acquaintances.

-But if you want to get a little bit more formal and greet someone that is higher-ranked than you, then you can switch to the polite 您好 nín hǎo.
+But if you want to get a little bit more formal and greet someone who is higher-ranked than you, then you can switch to the polite 您好 nín hǎo.
 It may seem like a small difference, but I can assure you: it makes all the… difference!

 mandarin hello